Danny Sabatello: Bellator Bantamweight World Grand Prix

 Due to the pull out of two fighters from the Bellator Bantamweight World Grand Prix due to injuries, a wild card bout between Sabatello and Jornel Lugo was announced for April 22, 2022 at Bellator 278.
 He won the bout in dominant fashion via unanimous decision.

 After the bout, Sabatello signed a new long term deal with the promotion.

 Sabatello faced Leandro Higo in the quarter-finals of the Bellator Bantamweight World Grand Prix at Bellator 282 on June 24, 2022.
 He won the bout via unanimous decision.
 Sabatello was fined $5,000 for abusive language in his post fight speech by the Mohegan Tribe Department of Athletic Regulation.

 In the semi-finals, Sabatello faced Raufeon Stots for the Interim Bellator Bantamweight World Championship on December 9, 2022 in the main event at Bellator 289.
 He lost the fight via split decision.

 Post Grand Prix

 Sabatello faced Marcos Breno on April 21, 2023 at Bellator 294.
 He won the bout in the second round after wearing Breno down and submitting him with a rear-naked choke.

 Sabatello faced Magomed Magomedov on July 30, 2023 at Bellator MMA x Rizin 2.
 He lost the fight via a guillotine choke submission in the first round.

 Sabatello rematched Raufeon Stots on November 17, 2023 at Bellator 301.
 In a thrilling bout, Sabatello lost the bout via unanimous decision.

 Sabatello faced Lazaro Dayron on August 16, 2024 at PFL 8.
 The bout was declared a majority draw.

+Rizin Fighting Federation

 On February 27, 2025, it was announced that Sabatello was no longer under contract with PFL and signed with Rizin FF.